KingRial/ghw/README.md

 - Available/Consumption Memory
 - Available/Consumption Disk Partition

-Currently the additions are focused only for windows environments and are able to collect:
+Currently the additions are focused only for windows environments.

 Feel free to collaborate on the current project or on the [original](https://github.com/jaypipes/ghw) project!